anko/uzbl-smoothscroll/README.md

     git clone https://github.com/c39/uzbl-smoothscroll smoothscroll
     npm install

+Edit your `config` to load it on each page:

+    @on_event   LOAD_COMMIT    script @scripts_dir/smoothscroll/bundle.js

 ## Use

-Edit your `config` to load it:

-    # Load the script on each page
-    @on_event   LOAD_COMMIT    script @scripts_dir/smoothscroll/bundle.js

-Bind whatever keys you like:
+Edit your `config` to bind whatever keys you like:

     # Smooth scroll by absolute amounts
     @cbind  j = js uzbl.scrollPixels("vertical", 50)